 Purification of our emotions is a good way to claim dominion over our minds.
 Through purification we can clear our minds and become still like the waters of a serene lake in the early hours.
-Then it becomes not so much about the prayers as it does the stillness.
-We are then able to receive with an open heart and it is then we are able to listen.
-Here are three steps that can help with clearing and settling our minds so that we may enter a realm of peace where Creator abides.
+It then becomes not so much about prayer as it does about stillness.
+Then we are able to receive with an open heart and then we are able to listen.
+Here are three steps that can help with clearing and settling our minds so that we may enter the realm of peace where Creator abides.

 To begin, seat yourself anywhere that is comfortable and quiet and where you won’t be disturbed.
-Set your intention to become aware of your oneness with the Holy Spirit.
+Set your intention to become aware of your oneness with Creator.

 Approached in a sacred manner these steps to spiritual purification are gentle and healing.
-What better way to enter into a peaceful nightís sleep?
+What better way to enter into a peaceful night’s sleep?
 Amen.

 This content was written by Jacqueline Olivia Pina.
 If you wish to use this content in any manner, you need written permission.
 Contact Jacqueline Olivia Pina for details.